Chart Color Schemes

 Valentine - Eleebana is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Valentine - Eleebana's population is approximately 12,560 as of November 2025.
-This figure represents a decrease of 8 people since the 2021 Census, which reported a population of 12,568.
-The change is inferred from ABS estimates showing an estimated resident population of 12,550 in June 2024 and an additional 8 validated new addresses since the Census date.
+This figure shows a decrease of 8 people since the 2021 Census, which recorded a population of 12,568.
+The change is inferred from an estimated resident population of 12,550 in June 2024 and an additional 8 validated new addresses since the Census date.
 This results in a population density ratio of 1,259 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 93.6% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline over this period, with Valentine - Eleebana's population expected to decrease by 611 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 274 people.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Projections indicate an overall population decline over this period, with the area's population expected to contract by 611 persons by 2041.
+However, growth is anticipated in specific age cohorts, notably the 85 and over age group, projected to expand by 274 people.

 Frequently Asked Questions - Population